Applied Physics & Instrumentation

 There is a mandatory eight week placement during the second semester in third year.
 Students are placed in an applied physics and/or instrumentation role within an industry, organisation or research group.
 It may be possible for the placement to be in an international location.

-Suitably qualified graduates are eligible to apply for entry to Year 4 (final) of
+Suitably qualified graduates are eligible to apply for entry to the final year of

 Is this course an extension of Leaving Certificate Physics?

 Whilst Physics at Leaving Certificate level is helpful, it is not essential as the key content in Physics is covered in Year 1 of the course.

 What personal skills are most suited to the course and subsequent careers?

 Motivation, initiative, dependability, commitment, and analytical ability.

 What should my interests be?

 How things work, problem-solving and meeting technical challenges.

 There are excellent employment opportunities locally, nationally and internationally for graduates in Applied Physics and Instrumentation.
 Whilst many of these opportunities are in pharmachem, biotech and other process industries, graduates have found employment in other manufacturing sectors such as computers, medical devices and microelectronics, as well as in hospitals, and in research and development.

 “I completed the BSc in Applied Physics & Instrumentation in 2010 and progressed to the final year of the BSc (Honours) in Applied Physics & Instrumentation where I specialised in Instrument Engineering.
 Within three weeks of completing my Honours Degree I had three offers of employment.